 Before you begin applying online or in hardcopy, have a look at our infographic on Things to Remember Before Applying.

 Have you calculated your APS?
 You’ll need to do this before applying.
-Find out how here.
+Find out how using this breakdown.

 Apply to UMP using the hardcopy application

 You can apply by filling in the hardcopy application form and post your completed application to the desired campus you would like to study at.
 Or you can email a scanned copy of your completed application form to email@example.com.

 Things to note when applying via hardcopy:

 - The “old fashioned” way usually takes longer, so you’ll have to be patient.

 - Make sure you have attached all relevant supporting documentation.